-- A coordinated research strategy is needed to ensure that First Nations-specific research is conducted in a systematic and sustainable manner as part of the wider on-reserve addictions system.
-This strategy could help to improve: - understanding of "what works" for addiction prevention and treatment with First Nations; - planning, implementation and evaluation of programs; - workforce development; - policy areas, such as the integration between addictions and mental health programming; and - the identification of priority areas for research such as prevention strategies, treatment modalities, and research on specific populations, such as women and youth, with a focus on specific substances and the recipe for treatment "success."
+- A coordinated research strategy is needed to ensure that First Nations-specific research is conducted in a systematic and sustainable manner as part of the wider on-reserve substance use and mental wellness system.
+This strategy could help to improve: - understanding of what works for substance misuse prevention and treatment with First Nations; - planning, implementation and evaluation of programs;

+- · workforce development; - policy areas, such as the integration between substance use and mental health programming; and - the identification of priority areas for research such as prevention strategies, treatment modalities, and research on specific populations, such as women and youth, with a focus on specific substances and the recipe for treatment success.